tajones92/webPrac/README.md

 Here's the mischievous edit.

 Stepping all over your edit.
+This is fucking stupid and wrong...
+You're an asshole.